Concept Types

 Using Concept Types in Your Code

 Make sure, if you wish to specify a concept type (like to filter results, for example), that you write it correctly in your code.
-The concept types should be written exactly this way, including capitalization:
+Not writing the text correctly may cause an operation to fail.
+For example, if you are using a pandas DataFrame and do not specify the concept type correctly, the resulting chart will be empty.

 "Anatomy & Physiology"